davepacheco/manatee/docs/migrate-1-to-2.md

 Details for each step are below, specifically things you can check to make sure your migration is running smoothly.
 It is assumed that:

-1. You are running a shard with three nodes
+1. You are running a cluster with three nodes
 2. You are familiar with running the `manatee-adm` command
 3. You are familiar with reprovisioning zones
 4. You are familiar with where to find logs